LOCATION FILE

 • Key Visual Symbol: A child's hand holding a pencil โ€” the most radical technology in the Sprawl, because it requires nothing except the willingness to learn slowly

-• Lighting: Natural light through real windows; oil lamps and candles after dark; the warm, uneven, non-standardized light of spaces illuminated by the world rather than by machines
+• Lighting: light through real windows; oil lamps and candles after dark; the warm, uneven, non-standardized light of spaces illuminated by the world rather than by machines

 The Enforcement Paradox